Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 If you are toying with the idea of purchasing a Victorian home, you should be aware of the history and characteristics of this beloved architectural style.
 Committing to a Victorian means you will be part of the romance and history of a bygone era.
 So, it’s best to have as much knowledge as possible before you embark on this magical lifestyle change.

-First of all, when you think of a Victorian style home, what comes to mind?
-Lots of gingerbread woodwork and bright colors might be the image you associate with this early to late 19th century home style.
-You’re partially right -- however there are a number of other architectural elements that represent this iconic style.
-Let’s take a look back in time to see just what influenced Victorian style homes.
+First of all, when you think of a Victorian-style home, what comes to mind?
+Lots of gingerbread woodwork and bright colors might be the images you associate with this early-to-late 19th century home style.
+You’re partially right—however, there are a number of other architectural elements that represent this iconic style.
+Let’s take a look back in time to see just what influenced Victorian-style homes.

 Victorian homes combined features of each of these styles, and then some.
 That is why we see so many variations within this genre.
 The combination of styles and unbridled imagination of architects of the time ensured that very few Victorian homes looked alike.

 This intricate and romantic architecture can be directly attributed to the burgeoning Industrial Revolution, which brought with it a love for using the latest materials and technologies to build homes unique to that time period.
 Mass production, steam-driven sawmills, and new transportation methods gave architects and builders a sense of design freedom they had never experienced.

 Queen Anne style homes became popular during the 1880s, taking full advantage of the mechanization of the time.
 These elaborately decked out homes reveled in their bright colors and flourishes of ornamental trim.
 In fact, this is the style most of us associate with being truly Victorian.
 But remember, when you look at any Victorian, you are actually witnessing a convergence of many 19th-century architectural styles.